chauhansantosh/go-training/bankingapp/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: Err2: Withdraw from fixed account
-Throw error if deposing into fixed account after account was created.
-Deposit in FD can be done only once while creating the account.
+Throw error if withdrawing less amount than deposted from fixed account.
+All amount has to be withdrawn from FD.
 ### Method: PUT
 >```
 >http://localhost:8080/accounts/51691204/withdraw